Dan Balan: Early life

-He was given his first instrument, a second-hand accordion, as a present at age 11 and began pursuing music at a young age.
-Balan attended music school, but his parents urged him to attend university to study law.
+He was given his first instrument, a second-hand accordion, as a present at age 11 and began pursuing music.
+Bălan attended music school, but his parents urged him to attend university to study law.
 After following their wishes for a short time, he eventually left law school to play with his first band Inferialis, a gothic doom metal band.

 Career

 1996–1998: Inferialis

-After Balan formed the band, Inferialis held its first concert in 1995 in a concert hall in one of Chișinău's factories.
+After Bălan formed the band, Inferialis held its first concert in 1995 in a concert hall in one of Chișinău's factories.
 His entire family was present at the concert, and his parents having been impressed by the performance bought him an expensive synthesizer.
 He spent the next two years performing with the band, taking several small gigs, and then decided to move to commercial-sounding music.
 In an interview, he explained that he had never considered himself a heavy metal musician and instead identified as a producer with an interest in working with varying musical styles.
 He started experimenting and exploring a new, commercial pop sound, and recorded and released his first solo song, "De la Mine", in 1998.

 1998–2005: Breakthrough with O-Zone

 “Dar, Unde Esti?”

-In 1998, Balan formed O-Zone, a new musical project, with Petru Jelihovschi, former vocalist in Inferialis.
+In 1998, Bălan formed O-Zone, a new musical project, with Petru Jelihovschi, former vocalist in Inferialis.
 The duo released their first album entitled Dar unde esti? later that year and it became a commercial hit with seven of the album's ten songs reaching number one on the charts of the main radio stations in Moldova.
 At the same time, he became a producer of a new children's TV show called Tanti Ludmila Show, which was hosted by his mother.
 When the show needed a title song, the singer offered up a track he'd written when he was younger.